ix-ax/axsharp/docfx/index.md

 ~~~
 dotnet new [shortname] -n YOUR_PROJECT_NAME
+#e.g. dotnet new axeblazor -n MyFristAXSharpBlazorProject
 ~~~

+Consult README.md file located in your new project for additional information.

+**When prompted about script execution allow the script to run (answer (Y)es) in order to finish the scaffolding of the project.**
+If you're creating the project using Visual Studion you will need to run the script manually.

 #### Prepare your PLC and AX project

 Using TIA portal you need to enable WebAPI interface [see here](https://console.simatic-ax.siemens.io/docs/hwld/PlcWebServer) and [here](https://youtu.be/d9EX2FixY1A?t=151) is a very informative youtube video.

-Consult README.md file located in your new project for additionatl information.

 ### From scratch